InTheDaylight14/nginx-proxy-manager-switches/README.md

 1. Use the tool of choice to open the directory (folder) for your HA configuration (where you find `configuration.yaml`).
 3. If you do not have a `custom_components` directory (folder) there, you need to create it.
 4. Download this repository's files.
-5. Move or Copy the the entire `npm_switches/` directory (folder) in your HA `custom_components` directory (folder).
+5. Move or Copy the entire `npm_switches/` directory (folder) in your HA `custom_components` directory (folder).
 End result should look like `custom_components/npm_switches/`.
 6. Restart Home Assistant.
 7. [![Add Integration][add-integration-badge]][add-integration] or in the HA UI go to "Configuration" -> "Integrations" click "+" and search for "NPM Switches".

 ## Usage

 'NPM Switches' offers integration with a local Nginx Proxy Manager server/instance.
 It will login into and retrieve a token from the NPM server every 24 hours.
-This token is used to querry the state of each proxy host every 60 seconds.
+This token is used to query the state of each proxy host every 60 seconds.
 It is also used to enable or disable a proxy host via local api call to the NPM server.

 This integration provides the following entities:
 - Switches - One switch for every proxy host that is configured
+    - Optional Switches: Redirection Hosts, Streams, 404 Hosts
+- Sensors:
-- Sensors - Number of enabled proxy hosts, number of disabled proxy hosts
+    - Number of enabled and disabled proxy hosts (and, if enabled  during configuration, redirection, stream, and dead hosts)

-Future features could include redirection host switches and 404 host switches.
+- Buttons:
+    - Renew certificate buttons

+Features to be developed:
+- Truly unique Unique IDs
+- Reconfiguration of an entry should the NPM url or login info change

 If you want to contribute to this please read the [Contribution guidelines](CONTRIBUTING.md)